 The Harborne Walkway is a 1.5 mile stretch which runs from Forest Drive and Park Hill Road Harborne entrances to Summerfield Park.
 It is a linear park and the responsibility of the Council Parks Department.
 It passes by allotments and the Harborne Bird Sanctuary following the old railway line.
 It’s a nice atmospheric stroll with shady woodland, embankments, wide verges and across or under 6 bridges.
 The path is well surfaced and forms part of an easy route, safe for cyclists and walkers, which carries on into Summerfield Park.

-The Friends formed – to liaise with each other and do practical things, including volunteer litter picking; to support the improvement of The Walkway; to encourage considerate use by the different categories of Walkway users – different in terms of age, culture, enthusiasm for walking, with and without dogs, jogging, cycling and with particular consideration for the interests of children and those with disabilities.
+The Friends started work in October 2018 to liaise with each other and do practical things, including volunteer litter picking; to support the improvement of The Walkway; to encourage considerate use by the different categories of Walkway users – different in terms of age, culture, enthusiasm for walking, with and without dogs, jogging, cycling and with particular consideration for the interests of children and those with disabilities.

 The Friends are a voice for the Walkway to support and encourage the City Council and liaise with them in terms of safety , gardening , cleaning and maintenance issues; to liaise with the local police in relation to security and antisocial behaviour issues; to organise occasional events.
 The group aims to be a forum for raising thoughts and ideas for the Walkway and its improvement.

 Friends of Harborne Walkway – Frequently Asked Questions